Hannah Chandler, raised at the heart of the Regency horse-racing world, knows two things for certain.

 Following the disappearance of his bride several years before, Hannah’s eldest brother, Jonah, had abandoned human interaction in favor of overseeing the Chandler stud farm several miles north of Newmarket.

-Jonah’s widowed twin, Abigail, lived in Ireland with her children.
+Jonah’s widowed twin, Kate, lived in Ireland with her children.

-Brother Nathaniel, roguish and charming, was frequently in London to keep an eye on Tattersalls—and probably a few lusty widows as well.
+Brother Nathaniel, roguish and charming, traveled England as family business demanded.
+He was currently in London to keep an eye on Tattersalls—and probably a few lusty widows as well.